-The following symbols can appear in the display during operation.
+The following symbols may appear on the display during operation.

-Symbol Description V.00 This symbol appears by the information sign if there is information in menu 3.1 that you should note.
+Symbol Description Q This symbol appears by the information sign if there is information in menu 3.1 that you should note.
 These two symbols indicate whether the compressor or addition is blocked in F1355.
 These can, for example, be blocked depending on which operating mode is selected in menu 4.2, if blocking is scheduled in menu 4.9.5 or if an alarm has occurred that blocks one of them.
 Blocking the compressor.
-Blocking additional heat. • This symbol appears if periodic increase or lux mode for the hot water is activated.
+Blocking additional heat.
+This symbol appears if periodic increase or lux mode for the hot water is activated.
 This symbol indicates whether "holiday setting" is active in 4.7.
-This symbol indicates whether F1355 has contact with NIBE Uplink.
-3 4 This symbol indicates the actual speed of the fan if the speed has changed from the normal setting.
+This symbol indicates whether F1355 has contact with myUplink.
+34 This symbol indicates the actual speed of the fan if the speed has changed from the normal setting.
 Accessory needed.
 This symbol is visible in installations with active solar accessories.
 This symbol indicates whether pool heating is active.
 Accessory needed.
 This symbol indicates whether cooling is active.
 Accessory needed.